Improved Learning Rates for Stochastic Optimization: Introduction

-Stochastic optimization has played an important role in machine learning as many machine learning problems can be cast into a stochastic optimization problem.
-In this problem, the goal is to optimize the value of an expected function over some set $\mathcal{W}$:
+Stochastic optimization plays an essential role in machine learning, as many problems can be cast in this framework \cite{shalev2014understanding}.
+The goal is to optimize an expected objective over a feasible set $\mathcal{W} \subseteq \mathbb{R}^d$: